-TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control.
-The list of labels applied and their application status is displayed on the on the Changes tab of the build results page.
+TeamCity can label (tag) sources of a particular build (automatically or manually) in your version control repositories.
+The list of labels applied and their application status is displayed on the Changes tab of the build results page.

 On this page: